Load necessary libraries

 Introduction

-In this tutorial, we will analyze the GDP shares in different sectors for selected countries using R. We will start by loading the necessary libraries and reading the data from an Excel file.
-Then, we will clean and transform the data to prepare it for visualization.
-Finally, we will create a stacked bar chart to display the sectoral shares in GDP for each country.
+Analyze GDP shares across different sectors for selected countries using R. We’ll load the necessary libraries, import data from Excel, clean and prepare it, then create a stacked bar chart showing sectoral shares for each country.

 Loading Data